tc39/proposal-temporal/docs/absolute.md

 However, a difference of 30 seconds will still be 30 seconds even if `largestUnit` is `"hours"`.

 By default, the largest unit in the result is seconds.
-Unlike other Temporal types, months and years are not allowed.
+Weeks, months and years are not allowed, unlike the difference methods of the other Temporal types.
-This is because in the ISO calendar, months and years can be different lengths depending on which month is meant and whether the year is a leap year.
+This is because months and years can be different lengths depending on which month is meant, and whether the year is a leap year, which all depends on the start and end date of the difference.
-`Temporal.Absolute` is intended to be calendar-independent and therefore free of these ambiguities.
+You cannot determine the start and end date of a difference between `Temporal.Absolute`s, because `Temporal.Absolute` has no time zone or calendar.

+If you do need to calculate the difference between two `Temporal.Absolute`s in years, months, or weeks, then you can make an explicit choice on how to eliminate this ambiguity, choosing your starting point by converting to a `Temporal.DateTime`.
+For example, you might decide to base the calculation on your user's current time zone, or on UTC.

 Example usage:
 ```js